-Like many new, high efficiency furnaces, Payne furnaces come equipped with an internal diagnostic system that lets you know if the system is not running properly.
-When the diagnostic system encounters a problem, it will alert you by flashing a code through the use of the light emitting diode, or LED, lights located on the furnace.
-By paying close attention to the LED display on your Payne furnace, you can troubleshoot any potential problems as they evolve.
+Like many new, high-efficiency furnaces, Payne furnaces come equipped with an internal diagnostic system that lets you know if the system is not running properly.
+When the diagnostic system of your Payne furnace encounters a problem, it will alert you by flashing a code through the use of the light-emitting diode, or LED, lights located on the furnace.
+By paying close attention to the LED display on your Payne furnace, you can be quickly notified of issues and can easily troubleshoot any potential problems as they arise.
 The LED lights are typically located on the front toward the bottom of the furnace where the controls are located.

-Refer to your owner's manual for the corresponding meaning of the codes.
-Some of the most common codes include a 13 or 33 which indicate a limit switch lockout, 14 or 34 indicate an ignition lockout, 24 indicates an open fuse and 31 indicates that a pressure switch is open.
-Any other fault code usually indicates the need to contact a service repair person.
+Refer to your high-efficiency furnace owner's manual for the corresponding meaning of the codes.
+Some of the most common codes include a 13 or 33 which indicate a limit switch lockout, a 14 or 34 indicating an ignition lockout, a 24 for an open fuse and a 31 code pointing to an open pressure switch.
+Any of the other fault codes usually indicate the need to be in touch with a service repair person.

-Check that the manual shut off valve located on the gas supply pipe is in the open position for a code 14 or 34.
-Turn off the electrical supply and remove the access doors if that is not the problem.
+Check that the manual shut-off valve located on the gas supply pipe is in the open position for a code 14 or 34.
+Turn off the electrical supply and remove the access doors if that winds up not being the problem.
 Locate the control switch or knob on the gas valve inside the furnace and ensure that it is in the "on" position.
-If either of these were not on or open, you will need to follow your furnace's start-up procedures after opening or turning them on.
+If either of these are not on or open, you will need to follow your furnace's startup procedures after opening or turning them on.

-Examine the fuses and the 24-volt wiring for a blown fuse or faulty wiring if your furnace gives you a code 24.
+Take a look at the fuses and the 24-volt wiring for a blown fuse or faulty wiring if your Payne furnace gives you a code 24.